alexfeghhi/llm-learning/02_working_with_text/notes.md

       - I am curious as to how massive datasets are handled
       - Also curious about hyperparameters: the book mentions stride and max_length

+### Exploring topics in depth
+- Tokenization:
+  - There are differnet methods that split into different sizes of tokens: characters, subwords, and words
+    - The tradeoffs and implications of this are unclear, at least as I do not fully understand the transformer architecture
+- Embeddings:
+  -

 ### Projects

 - **Sample code from BLLMFS chapter**